 By Arizona Farm Bureau’s Communication team: This 3rd generation farming family hopes to leave a legacy for their grandchildren.
 Cindi Pearson operates the shipping and cold storage of the melons while Larry Pearson manages the growing.
 Their partnership is truly unique in that they have been married for 37 years and make all business decisions together.

-Arizona Farm Bureau's ongoing series highlighting our state's farmers, ranchers and dairy farmers.
+Arizona Farm Bureau's ongoing series highlighting our state's farmers,

 An interview with Larry and Cindi Pearson, along with their daughter, Lisa Pearson-Podesta.